DhruvDh/itsc-2214-readings/04_unit_testing.md

 }
 ```

-This approach is a significant improvement over manually running each test.
+This approach is an improvement over manually running each test.
 However, it still has some drawbacks.
 For instance, when you add a new test method, you need to remember to add a call to this method in the `runTests` method.
 It would be better if our test framework could automatically detect and run all test methods without requiring any modifications to the `runTests` method.
 As we'll see later, this is precisely what test frameworks like JUnit offer.

 ## Summary